Western Primrose

 Maintenance

 Blooms March-November.
-Grows 12 – 18 in. high and 24 in. wide.
-Can form colonies up to several feet wide.
-Bushy plant with narrow lanceolate to oblong leaves held at 90 deg. to the slightly hairy stems.
+A bushy plant with slightly hairy stems and narrow lance-shaped to oblong leaves.
 The bright yellow flowers consist of 4 wavy petals forming a tube at the base.
 Flowers open in the evening and close the next afternoon.
-Pollinated by sphinx moths; also attracts bees and butterflies.
-The seeds attract birds.
+The fruit is a capsule.
+Sphinx Moths especially like the pollen.
+Native habitat: prairie, meadows, pastures.